SINGLE DAY CAMP

 Team Building & Leadership (3rd-8th grade)

-Start your school-year off by building confidence, teamwork and strong relationships among your students with this track.
-Students learn how to use critical thinking to solve real-world problems, how to communicate effectively and build leadership qualities that will last a lifetime.
+Start your school year off by building confidence, teamwork and strong relationships among your students with this track.
+Students learn how to use critical thinking to solve real-world and fictional problems, how to communicate effectively and how to build leadership qualities that will last a lifetime.

 Archery (3rd-8th grade)